-Supply Chain Risk Assessment
+Risk Assessment

-A risk assessment over FPI Group's industry of operation, goods procured, and countries goods are procured from has been performed over material direct suppliers.
-For the purposes of this report, material suppliers are the largest suppliers (in dollars of purchases) who cumulatively account for more than 80% of FPI Group's total procurement activities during the 2023 fiscal year.

-This risk assessment used two separate indices to conclude on the inherent risk of child and/or forced labour as it relates to FPI Group's activities and supply chain.
-The two indices are Walk Free's Global Slavery Index and the US Department of Labor's List of Goods Produced by Child Labor or Forced Labor.
+A risk assessment of FPI Group's industry of operation, goods procured, and the countries goods are procured from has been performed over material direct suppliers.
+For the purposes of this report, material suppliers are the largest suppliers (in dollars of purchases) who account for at least 1% or more of FPI Group's total procurement spend during the 2024 fiscal year.
+This risk assessment utilized two different indices to evaluate the inherent risk of forced labour and/or child labour related to these countries and goods - (1) Walk Free's Global Slavery Index and (2) the US Department of Labours List of Goods Produced by Child Labor or Forced Labor.